Konnan: World Championship Wrestling (1996–2001)

-United States Heavyweight Champion and Dungeon of Doom (1996-1997)
+United States Heavyweight Champion; Dungeon of Doom (1996-1997)

 Konnan returned to WCW on a full-time basis on the January 22, 1996, edition of Nitro, where he announced that he would defend his "Mexican Heavyweight Championship" against Psicosis, the following night at Clash of the Champions, where Konnan retained the title.
 As a WCW employee, he was largely responsible for the hiring of several prominent Mexican wrestlers by WCW, including Rey Mysterio Jr., Psicosis, Juventud Guerrera and La Parka.
-Konnan defeated One Man Gang for the United States Heavyweight Championship on January 29, 1996.
+Konnan defeated One Man Gang for the WCW United States Heavyweight Championship on January 29, 1996.
 During his reign, he continued to defend his IWAS and AAA Heavyweight Championships in Mexico (these championships were billed as a "Mexican Heavyweight Title" wherever Konnan wore one or the other to a WCW ring).
 Konnan successfully defended the United States Heavyweight Championship against One Man Gang at SuperBrawl VI, Eddie Guerrero at Uncensored, Jushin Liger at Slamboree and El Gato at The Great American Bash before losing the title to Ric Flair on July 7 at Bash at the Beach following interference from Flair's valets Miss Elizabeth and Woman.

-Several months after losing the United States Championship, Konnan became a villain and joined The Dungeon of Doom.
+Several months after losing the United States Championship, Konnan became a villain and joined the Dungeon of Doom.
 However, the gimmick was already on its way out.
 According to Kevin Sullivan (the originator of the stable), speaking in a retrospective interview in July 2016, Konnan "didn't fit in The Dungeon of Doom.
 He was forced into it."
 Sullivan also praised Konnan highly: [He's] a fabulous performer and has a great mind for the wrestling business.
 He should have been on his own.
 Putting him with us, he just lost all the steam he had.
 He brought the luchadors into WCW, so he had a real effect on professional wrestling."